The play between orality and literacy in Jethro

 According to Midrash, God utters the entirety of the Ten Commandments in one single, terrifying, overwhelming blast, like the shofar that prepared them (Gur Aryeh, Mechilta).
 This moment is the central revelation of Judaism and transforms humanity.
 The event at Sinai is immediate.
 It happens in the presence of the entire nation, and distinguishes the Jews as the only people whose faith centers on a revelation from God heard by all the people directly, and not one reported by an intermediary prophet.
 “Have a[nother] people ever heard the voice of God speaking?” trumpets the Talmud.
 But there’s a problem.
 Did the Jews truly comprehend what they heard?

-The Israelites are so overwhelmed by the sound of God’s voice, they beg Moses to explain what they heard.
-“You speak to us and we shall hear; let God not speak to us lest we die” (Ex.
+The Israelites are so overwhelmed by the sound of God’s voice, they beg Moses to act as interlocutor: “You speak to us and we shall hear; let God not speak to us lest we die” (Ex.
 20:16).
 Moses comforts them by summarizing the message: “In order to elevate you, God has come so that awe of Him shall be upon your faces, so you shall not sin.”
-(Ex 20:17).
-But from then on, as before, Moses is God’s mouthpiece, relaying directly or with his own coloration God’s words.
-In the ensuing weeks, Moses even goes up and down the mountain yet two more times to bring down written versions of God’s speech.
-The first is written by etzbah HaShem, the Finger of God Himself.
-When Moses returns to find the Israelites sunken to idolatry, worshiping the Golden Calf, he smashes this original, ascends again, and transcribes the Utterance himself.
-What endures on the two tablets is therefore is Moses’ transcription of Divine speech.
+(Exodus 20:17).
+But from then on, as before, Moses is God’s mouthpiece, relaying God’s words.
+In the ensuing weeks, Moses even goes up and down the mountain yet two more times to bring down more of God’s speech.

 Which deserves our attention most, Oral or Written Law?